Subjective and Objective Quality-of-Experience Evaluation Study for Live Video Streaming: Experiment

 \subsection{Criteria}

-Two types of evaluation criteria are employed to assess the performance of models.
-The first criterion, known as the Video Quality Experts Group (VQEG) criteria\cite{VQEG-1, VQEG-2, VQEG-3}, calculates a series of correlation values between predicted scores and Mean Opinion Scores (MOSs).
-The second criterion, proposed by Krasula et al.\cite{critetia-2-1,critetia-2-2,critetia-2-3,critetia-2-4}, evaluates the classification abilities of models in distinguishing between two videos based on their quality.
-We refer to the first criterion as VQEG criteria and the second one as classification criteria.
+Two types of evaluation criteria are employed to assess the performance of the models.
+The first, known as the Video Quality Experts Group (VQEG) criteria~\cite{VQEG-1, VQEG-2, VQEG-3}, evaluates the correlation between predicted scores and Mean Opinion Scores (MOS).
+The second, proposed by Krasula \textit{et al.}~\cite{criteria-2-1, criteria-2-2, criteria-2-3, criteria-2-4}, assesses the models' ability to determine whether two videos have similar quality scores or which one is superior.
+We refer to the former as the VQEG criteria and the latter as the classification criteria.

-For VQEG criteria, the model prediction scores should be initially mapped using the following function:
+For the VQEG criteria, the model's predicted scores must first be mapped using the following function:

 where $\left\{\xi | i = 1,2,3,4,5\right\}$ is the parameter to be fitted, $p$ and $f(p)$ represent the prediction score and mapping score respectively.
 The mapped scores are then used to calculate four correlation values with MOSs, namely Spearman Rank-Order Correlation Coefficient (SRCC), Pearson Linear Correlation Coefficient (PLCC), Root Mean Squared Error (RMSE), and Kendall Rank-order Correlation Coefficient (KRCC).
 These statistical indices serve different purposes in assessing model performance.
 Specifically, PLCC reflects the linearity of algorithm predictions, SRCC indicates their monotonicity or predictive correlation, while RMSE evaluates model consistency.
 An excellent model should achieve values close to 1 for SRCC, PLCC and KRCC.